Becoming an Irish citizen through naturalisation

 - Your passport

-You can find a full list of the documents you need to send on your application form.
+You can find a full list of the documents you need to send when you apply.

 Problems with documents